friends-of-reactphp/mysql/README.md

 #### ping()

-The `ping(): PromiseInterface<true, Exception>` method can be used to check that the connection is alive.
+The `ping(): PromiseInterface<void, Exception>` method can be used to check that the connection is alive.

-This method returns a promise that will resolve with a boolean `true` on success or will reject with an `Exception` on error.
+This method returns a promise that will resolve (with a void value) on success or will reject with an `Exception` on error.
 The MySQL protocol is inherently sequential, so that all commands will be performed in order and outstanding command will be put into a queue to be executed once the